-The Company's 100% owned Pikoo diamond project consists of 39,752 hectares of mineral claims located approximately 140 km east of La Ronge, Saskatchewan.
+The Company's 100% owned Pikoo diamond project is located approximately 140 km east of La Ronge, Saskatchewan.
 An all-season road to the community of Deschambault Lake comes to within 6 km of the project's southern boundary.
 The Company has discovered 10 discrete kimberlite occurrences on the property.
 Microdiamond testing of five of the kimberlites has confirmed that all are diamondiferous.
 A full summary of the initial diamond results from these kimberlites can be found in the Company's MD&As for the years ended April 30, 2014 and 2016 as well as the MD&A for the three months ended July 31, 2016.